glennhickey/teHmm/README.md

 **Misc**
 * **trackDump.py** : Write an ASCII matrix of track data given an XML track listing and query BED.
+* **extractMonomer.py** : Extract runs of a single nucleotide out of a FASTA file and into a BED file (ie use to extract Ns positions or polyA tail candidates)